 As a result, following a thorough cleaning, it is essential to visually examine the interior of the hose.
 In this manner, you can inspect for any visible blockages that will impair the vacuum’s effectiveness during your next use.

 Symptoms of a Clogged Vacuum Hose

 The majority of the time, it will be evident that your vacuum hose is blocked.
 There will be a lack of suction, making it difficult to take up dirt and debris.
-When you use your vacuum, keep an eye out for it blowing dust or producing a weird noise.
+When you use your vacuum, keep an eye out for it blowing dirt or producing a strange noise.

-Furthermore, if you notice a foul odour emanating from your vacuum line, this indicates that food has been trapped and has begun to decay.
+Furthermore, if you notice a foul odor emanating from your vacuum line, this indicates that food has been trapped and has begun to decay.

 Fortunately, none of these issues necessitate the replacement of your vacuum line.
 This is only required if there is an air leak caused by a hole or rupture.
 It’s most likely simply a good scrubbing.